 When we met Sid in the Pinole shelter Meet and Greet Room, Jim and I were sitting on benches when a shelter volunteer brought in Sid.
 Boy, was Sid excited to be out of his kennel!
 He immediately pranced to Jim for a treat, then came to me and laid his head directly on my lap.
 No kidding.
 Adoption sealed and was meant to be.

 Sid is a fabulous, gregarious dog with a frat boy strut.
 He is very bonded with his fur sister Chow-mix Lexi; they are indeed two peas in a pod.
-Sid enjoys long walks and play time (including roughhousing with, grooming, and chasing his fur sister Lexi), and hanging with his humans.
+Sid enjoys daily walks, play time (including roughhousing with, grooming, and chasing his fur sister Lexi), and hanging out with his humans.
 Lots of nap time during the day, too!
 Sid does some of the craziest things, including rubbing against chain link fences during walks to scratch himself - we call this linkin' - and howling at and herding the evil vacuum cleaner, lawn mower, and leaf blower.

 Sid loves water.
 He plays in his kiddie wading pool and gets excited when he sees the garden hose come out.
 He "talks" ... a lot! ... as many Huskies do.
 When Sid barks, he makes the goofiest sound I've ever heard come out of a dog.
 Sounds like a combination bark/howl/cow moo noise.
 Oh, and Sid is obsessed with squirrels, digging up gopher holes, and stalking gopher tunnels.

 To say Sid loves food and treats is an enormous understatement.
 He will eat - or try to eat - pretty much anything remotely edible, including sometimes picking and eating vegetables and fruit from my gardens.
 And speaking of vegetables, Sid enjoys a serving of cooked pumpkin with each meal, along with cooked green beans and/or peas and carrots.

 We are so grateful to be able to give Sid the Forever Home and pampered life filled with love, nutritious food and snacks, exercise, and the attention he so richly deserves.
 Good Boy, Sid!